milostomsik1/squash/README.md

 ### Development:
 `yarn` to install dependencies
-`yarn dev` to run the development environmen
+`yarn dev` to run the development environment

+### Production:
+Open `index.html`

-Runs natively on modern browsers that support ES6 syntax
+Runs natively on modern browsers that support ES6 syntax.
+Defaults to 60FPS refresh rate.

+### Features:
+* Red Wall Of Doom that slowly moves towards and is limited to middle of the screen reducing the available reaction time
+* Ball speed is equal to base value plus fraction of score points and max speed is limited

+### TODO:
+* UI scaling for different sized devices
+* Implement xUnit, yUnit relative to window size
+* Fix window resize
+* Graphical improvements
+* Improve ball Y direction
+* Delay before spawning new ball
+* Add mobile support